Top Five Dangers to Your House

 Danger #4: Theft

-Theft on premises makes the list of top causes of property loss claims.
-There are many steps that you can take to help make your home less attractive to thieves, including landscaping with safety in mind, adding outdoor lighting and creating a plan to make your home appear occupied while you are away.
+Theft from the premises makes the list of top causes of property loss claims, accounting for 6% of losses.
+There are many steps that you can take to help make your home less attractive to thieves, including landscaping with theft prevention in mind, adding outdoor lighting and creating a plan to make your home appear occupied while you are away.
 There are a number of methods to monitor your home to help minimize the theft potential, including smart home alarm systems.

 Danger #5: Fire

-Although fires do not occur as often as other incidents around the home, the damage that they can cause puts fire in the top five costliest types of claims, according to Travelers Claim data from 2009-2015.
-Fire and related costs accounted for 23% of claims as measured by costs paid out.
-Of the known causes of fire, electrical causes accounted for 15% of fire losses.
-Learn more about the potential dangers of overloading electrical outlets and circuits, and how to help protect your home.
+Although fires do not occur as often as other incidents around the home, the damage that they can cause puts fire at the top of the costliest types of claims, according to Travelers Claim data from 2009-2016.
+Fire and related damages accounted for 25% of claims as measured by costs paid out.
+Fires can start from cooking, overloading circuits, and improperly using a wood stove, among other causes.
+Learn more about the potential wood stove safety tips, and how to help protect your home.